Bikz/VADR/DEPLOY.md

 cd /path/to/VADR
 ```

-> The root-level `railway.toml` now tells Railway to build the backend service, so you no longer need to run commands inside `backend/`.
+> The root-level `railway.toml` tells Railway to build from `packages/backend/` with the entire monorepo as build context.

 ### 2. Login to Railway